-- (a) if the employee realises that neither they nor the other parent are in fact eligible for SPL or ShPP, in which case the employee can revoke the curtailment notice in writing up to eight weeks after it was given; - (b) if they gave the curtailment notice before giving birth, they can revoke it in writing up to six weeks after birth; or - (c) if the other parent has died. - 6.6 Once an employee has revoked a curtailment notice they will be unable to opt back into the SPL scheme, unless paragraph 6.5(b) applies.
+- 7.4 The other parent may be eligible to take SPL from their employer before the employee's maternity leave ends, provided they have given the curtailment notice. - 7.5 The curtailment notice is binding and cannot usually be revoked.
+An employee can only revoke a curtailment notice if maternity leave has not yet ended and one of the following applies: - a) if the employee realises that neither they nor the other parent are in fact eligible for SPL or ShPP, in which case the employee can revoke the curtailment notice in writing up to eight weeks after it was given; - b) if they gave the curtailment notice before giving birth, they can revoke it in writing up to six weeks after birth; or - c) if the other parent has died. - 7.6 Once an employee has revoked a curtailment notice they will be unable to opt back into the SPL scheme, unless paragraph 7.5(b) applies.

-7. Ending Partner's Maternity Leave or Pay
+8 Ending Partner's Maternity Leave or Pay

-If the employee is not the mother, but the mother is still on maternity leave or claiming SMP or MA, the employee will only be able to take SPL once she has either:

-- (a) returned to work; - (b) given her employer a curtailment notice to end her maternity leave; - (c) given her employer a curtailment notice to end her SMP (if she is entitled to SMP but not maternity leave); or - (d) given the benefits office a curtailment notice to end her MA (if she is not entitled to maternity leave or SMP).
+- 8.1 If the employee is not the mother, but the mother is still on maternity leave or claiming SMP or MA, the employee will only be able to take SPL once she has either: - a) returned to work; - b) given her employer a curtailment notice to end her maternity leave; - c) given her employer a curtailment notice to end her SMP (if she is entitled to SMP but not maternity leave); or - d) given the benefits office a curtailment notice to end her MA (if she is not entitled to maternity leave or SMP).

-8. Evidence of Entitlement
+9 Evidence of Entitlement

-Employees must provide on request:

-- (a) A copy of the birth certificate (or if they have not yet obtained a birth certificate, a signed declaration of the child's date and place of birth) or one or more documents from the adoption agency showing the agency's name and address and the expected placement date; and - (b) The name and address of the other parent's employer (or a declaration that they have no employer).
+- 9.1 Employees must provide on request: - a) A copy of the birth certificate (or if they have not yet obtained a birth certificate, a signed declaration of the child's date and place of birth) or one or more documents from the adoption agency showing the agency's name and address and the expected placement date; and - b) The name and address of the other parent's employer (or a declaration that they have no employer).

-9. Booking SPL dates
+10 Booking SPL dates